Padjadjaran University: Dipati Ukur Campus

 Unpad Dipati Ukur campus located in Jl.
 Dipati Ukur No.35, Bandung, that currently dedicated mostly for postgraduate programs.
 This campus was previously used for campus activities by Faculty of Economics and Business (Bachelor and Diploma) and Faculty of Law.
 However, starting from mid-2017, the two faculties followed the other faculties to move to the Jatinangor Sumedang campus.

 Now this campus is used for campus activities of the Faculty of Economics and Business (Master and Doctoral) and it is used for other activities such as graduation, inauguration of professors and professional oaths.

 Jatinangor Campus

-Unpad Jatinangor campus located in Jatinangor, Sumedang, West Java.
+Unpad Jatinangor campus located in Jatinangor, Sumedang Regency, West Java.
 This campus is the main campus which consists of Faculty of Medicine, Faculty of Dentistry, Faculty of Psychology, Faculty of Nursing, Faculty of Mathematics and Natural Sciences, Faculty of Animal Husbandry, Faculty of Agriculture Industrial Technology, Faculty of Agriculture, Faculty of Fishery and Marine Science, Faculty of Pharmacy, Faculty of Geological Engineering, Faculty of Communication Science, Faculty of Cultural Science, Faculty of Social and Political Sciences, Faculty of Law, and Faculty of Economics and Business.

 Currently at the Jatinangor Campus, the Central Library / CISRAL building, the Central Laboratory, and 15 other new buildings have been completed at the end of 2016.

+Rankings

+The QS Asia University Rangkings 2025 has ranks Universitas Padjadjaran as number 134.
+Meanwhile, in the QS World University Rankings 2025, the Padjadjaran University has ranks 596 globally and ranked 7th in Indonesia.